jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 1
 -
 ; Building,Residential
-An inn provides a safe and secure place for a settlement’s visitors to rest.
+An inn provides a safe and secure place for a <<settlement’s|Settlement-Rules>> visitors to rest.
 -

 **Lots** 1; **Cost** 2 Lumber